 BIRTHS: for Ballincollig and area, co.
 Cork, Ireland 1886-1892

 DEATHS: for Ballincollig and area, co.
 Cork, Ireland 1886-1916

-William Lucy (1594-1677), bishop of St David's was the son of Thomas Lucy (1551-1605) of Charlecote.
+William Lucy (1594-1677), Bishop of St David's Cathedral in Wales, was the son of Thomas Lucy (1551-1605) of Charlecote.
 He was educated at Trinity College, Oxford and obtained his BA in 1615.
 He entered Caius College, Cambridge in 1615 obtaining a BD in 1623.
 As Bishop of St David's he suffered during the Interregnum and inhibited the archdeacon of Brecon from holding visitations in his diocese.
 He also published many controversial works.

 The monumental inscription in the Collegiate church of Brecon Cathedral without communion rails, under an ordinary stone, on which on a white lozenge in the middle reads:-

 "Here lies Wm.Lucy, Ld Bishop of St Davids, who died Oct.4,1677.Info:"

 Near his tombstone are, within two other stones, white marble lozenges, one for Martha his wife,

 who died 21 Jan.
 1672; the other for Martha his daughter, who died 13 Sept.
 1676.
 This bishop left 5 sons &

 2 daughters.
 Not far from these graves stones on the south wall are two handsome marble monuments for the mother